Erik N. Rasmussen

 Erik Nels Rasmussen (born January 27, 1957) is an American meteorologist and leading expert on mesoscale meteorology, severe convective storms, forecasting of storms, and tornadogenesis.
-He was the field coordinator of the first of the VORTEX projects in 1994-1995 and a lead principal investigator for VORTEX2 from 2009-2010 and VORTEX-SE from 2016-2017, as well as involved in other smaller VORTEX offshoots and many field projects.
+He was the field coordinator of the first of the VORTEX projects in 1994-1995 and a lead principal investigator for VORTEX2 from 2009 to 2010 and VORTEX-SE from 2016 to 2017, as well as involved in other smaller VORTEX offshoots and many field projects.

 Biography

 Education

 Rasmussen was born in Hutchinson, Kansas to James and Ilse Rasmussen in 1957.
 His younger brother Neal, a software engineer, is also a storm chaser and is an accomplished videographer and photographer.

 Rasmussen's undergraduate meteorology study was at the University of Oklahoma (OU) in Norman where he received a B.Sc. in 1980.
 Here he was introduced to field research under Howard Bluestein, chasing supercells and tornadoes, and learning about thunderstorm structure and processes.
 He went on to graduate school at Texas Tech University (TTU) in Lubbock where he earned a M.Sc. in atmospheric sciences in 1982.
 In grad school he developed a reputation as a particularly adept forecaster and interceptor of severe storms and tornadoes and was nicknamed "The Dryline Kid" in reference to the dry line which initiates isolated storms and attendant tornadoes.
 His thesis was The Tulia Outbreak Storm: Mesoscale Evolution and Photogrammetric Analysis.

-From 1982-1984, Rasmussen pursued further postgraduate work at the University of Illinois at Urbana-Champaign (UIUC).
+From 1982 to 1984, Rasmussen pursued further postgraduate work at the University of Illinois at Urbana-Champaign (UIUC).
 He worked at W.A.R.N.
-Inc., Now Weather Inc., WeatherData Inc., and PROFS (which became the Forecast Systems Laboratory or FSL before that unit was merged into the Earth System Research Laboratory or ESRL).
+Inc., Now Weather Inc., WeatherData Inc., and PROFS (which became the Forecast Systems Laboratory or FSL before that unit was merged into the Earth System Research Laboratories or ESRL).
 He finished his Ph.D. at Colorado State University (CSU) in Ft.
 Collins in 1992.
 At CSU he participated in more field work, including researching squall lines in Australia and his dissertation was titled Observational and Theoretical Study of Squall Line Evolution.